 One of the big four had descended whilst we were amid restoring services.
 New faces in suits were walking the floors, taking notes, getting involved in conversations, influencing decisions.
 Great!
 More voices, a broader spread of expertise, always welcome in my book.

 Microsoft were also providing excellent leadership, I appreciated how within days we were deploying Privileged Access Workstations (PAWs) and the Tiered Access Model (TAM) in double quick time.
-These technologies are a great feature of the Microsoft Cybersecurity Reference Architecture (CSRA – good Ignite session on it here), which organisations should absolutely pay close attention to.
+These technologies are a great feature of the Microsoft Cybersecurity Reference Architecture, which organisations should absolutely pay close attention to.
 And the cost really isn’t significantly more than what you have today, particularly compared to the sums involved in a lot of the multi-million technology solutions out there.
 The TAM (and by extension PAWs) are more about establishing processes where today you likely have few or even none.
 It’s about providing clarity, establishing boundaries and setting expectations.
 You do have a small number of additional devices to cover administrative access, but that’s it.

 The benefit is significant.
 The more you spend, the more we’re arguably into the space of diminishing returns, but this is one space where you’ll absolutely make your money back if an attacker were to find a way in.